 Since its inception prior to the 1957 Rose Bowl Game, the Lawry’s Beef Bowl has become one of college football’s most enduring pre-bowl game traditions, one of the highlights of the week leading up to “The Granddaddy of Them All.”
 The Beef Bowl is a pair of private dinner events hosted annually by Lawry’s The Prime Rib in Beverly Hills, honoring the players and coaches of each Rose Bowl-bound team.
 Attendees include Tournament of Roses officials, the Rose Queen, Royal Court and media.
 For the first several years, Lawry’s catered the meal on the practice field for the Big Ten teams and fed the Pac-12 champions in the Beverly Hills restaurant.
 Since 1965, both teams have dined in the restaurant on separate evenings prior to the Rose Bowl Game.

 Historically, odds favored the team that ate the most prime rib to win the Rose Bowl Game.
 The team record for most prime rib eaten in one Beef Bowl is held by the Purdue Boilermakers, with 734 pounds devoured in December 2000.
 The player record was set in 1978 by former Michigan Wolverine Ed Muransky, who consumed eight plates of prime rib, mashed potatoes, corn and Yorkshire pudding, totalling a belt-busting eight pounds of beef.
-Today, the Beef Bowl is no longer considered a competition and Lawry’s has stopped publicizing how much each team eats.
-Lawry’s limits the amount of prime rib it serves each player to a 16-ounce cut followed by a 12-ounce second helping.
+Today, the Beef Bowl is no longer considered a competition and Lawry’s limits the amount of prime rib it serves each player to a 16-ounce cut followed by a 12-ounce second helping.

-Experience the magic of the floats before they make their debut in the 2016 Rose Parade.
+Experience the magic of the floats before they make their debut in the 2017 Rose Parade.
 During the final stages of float decorating a variety of fruit, seeds, bark, grasses and of course, flowers being applied to the floats by experienced professionals as well as hard working volunteers.
 Community members and visitors are needed each year to decorate floats for the Rose Parade.
 Whether you’re participating as an organized group or an individual, float builders are happy to have the help.
 All volunteer decorating opportunities are organized directly by the float builders.
-For more information, schedules and advance tickets, visit the float decorating page at the Tournament of Roses website.
+For more information, visit the Tournament of Roses website.

 The Rose Bowl Hall of Fame was established in 1989 to honor members of the Rose Bowl Game family who have contributed to the history and excitement of the Rose Bowl Game.
-The Rose Bowl Hall of Fame Induction Ceremony will take place at noon during a luncheon at the Pasadena Convention Center on Wednesday, Dec.
-30. Mark Brunell, Fritz Pollard, Tyrone Wheatley and Jim Muldoon will be inducted into the Rose Bowl Hall of Fame as the Class of 2015.
-With the addition of this year’s class, the Rose Bowl Hall of Fame includes 117 inductees over its 26-year history.
+The Rose Bowl Hall of Fame Induction Ceremony will take place on Sunday, Jan.
+1, 2017 from noon to 1:30 p.m. at Rose Bowl Stadium Lot K Tent.
+Bobby Bell, Ricky Ervins, Tommy Prothro (represented by Terry Donahue) and Art Spander will be inducted into the Rose Bowl Hall of Fame as the Class of 2016.
 During the ceremony, the inductees will receive the Rose Bowl Hall of Fame trophy and blazer.
 In addition, inductees are memorialized on a permanent plaque with their names and year of induction at The Court of Champions at the Rose Bowl Stadium.
-The Rose Bowl Hall of Fame Luncheon is open for public attendance.
-For more information on tickets, visit www.tournamentofroses.com.

 Tickets for reserved grandstand seating are on sale through Dec.
-31, 2015.
+31, 2016.
 Curbside viewing is also available on a first-come, first-served basis.
-For detailed information on tickets, locations and schedules, visit tournamentofroses.com/events/roseparade.
+For information on tickets, locations and schedules, visit tournamentofroses.com/events/roseparade.

 Known as the “The Granddaddy of Them All” for being the oldest bowl game, the Rose Bowl Game was first played in 1902, and has been played annually since 1916.
-Over the years, this college football classic has showcased 19 Heisman Trophy winners, produced 29 national champions, featured 208 consensus All-Americans, and honored 113 college football legends by inducting them into the Rose Bowl Hall of Fame.
+Over the years, this college football classic has showcased 19 Heisman Trophy winners, produced 29 national champions, featured 211 consensus All-Americans and honored 117 college football legends by inducting them into the Rose Bowl Hall of Fame.

 Metrolink will provide special service on the San Bernardino and Antelope Valley Lines for individuals to enjoy the Rose Parade.
 Check www.metrolinktrains.com for schedule information or call 800.371.5465 for more information.